Trita Parsi: Gaza war

+Wars of 2025 and 2026

+Parsi opposed the Twelve-Day War between Israel and Iran in June 2025.
+After the United States bombed Iranian nuclear sites he concluded that the programme had "at best been set back, but certainly not destroyed", while Tehran's determination to acquire a nuclear deterrent had grown, and he called the strikes a blow to the Treaty on the Non-Proliferation of Nuclear Weapons.
+In Foreign Policy that August he argued that the war had strengthened the Iranian government by uniting the population against an attack from outside.

+He also opposed the 2026 Iran war.
+In March 2026, writing with George Beebe, he set out terms for ending it: in return for Iranian commitments to stop attacks, to renew its pledge not to build nuclear weapons and to reopen the Strait of Hormuz, the United States would offer sanctions exemptions to countries prepared to finance Iran's reconstruction.

 Books

 Treacherous Alliance

 In 2007, Yale University Press published Treacherous Alliance: The Secret Dealings of Israel, Iran, and the United States.
-Parsi's work is an expansion of his 2006 Ph.D. dissertation writing at Johns Hopkins University under the supervision of his Ph.D. adviser Francis Fukuyama.
-The book "takes a closer look at the complicated triangular relations between Israel, Iran, and the United States that continue to shape the future of the Middle East."
+The book is an expansion of his 2006 Ph.D. dissertation written at Johns Hopkins University under the supervision of his Ph.D. adviser Francis Fukuyama.
+The book "takes a closer look at the complicated triangular relations [among] Israel, Iran, and the United States that continue to shape the future of the Middle East."
 The book argues that the struggle between Israel and Iran is not ideological but strategic.
+An Arabic translation by Amin al-Ayyoubi was published in Beirut in 2008 as Hilf al-masalih al-mushtaraka.

-In Foreign Affairs, L. Carl Brown called the book a "well-constructed history" and former U.S. ambassador Peter Galbraith praised the book as "a wonderfully informative account."
-The book was also praised by political scientist John Mearsheimer and former National Security Advisor Zbigniew Brzezinski who was on his dissertation committee.
+In Foreign Affairs, L. Carl Brown called the book a "well-constructed history", and former U.S. ambassador Peter Galbraith praised the book as "a wonderfully informative account."
+The book was also praised by political scientist John Mearsheimer and former National Security Advisor Zbigniew Brzezinski, who was on his dissertation committee.
 In 2008, Treacherous Alliance was awarded the silver medal (runner-up) in the Council on Foreign Relations' Arthur Ross Book Award.

-Reviewing the book in the pro-Israel Commentary in March 2008, Jerusalem-based Nathan Thrall was skeptical of the praise heaped on this book by authorities in American foreign policy and Middle East studies.
+Reviewing the book in Commentary in March 2008, Nathan Thrall was skeptical of the praise heaped on this book by authorities in American foreign policy and Middle East studies.
 He disagreed with Parsi's contention that the internal dynamics of states (i.e., their ideology, system of governance, ethnic makeup, class structure, and religion) have little or no impact on their foreign policies.
 Thrall suggested that in propounding such a thesis, Parsi, "the head of a lobby promoting 'greater understanding' of Iran," may just be "doing his job.
 But the distinction between arriving at a conclusion and beginning with one is what separates the work of a historian from that of a lobbyist.
 In this case, it is a distinction that seems to be lost not only on him but on the luminaries who have lined up to endorse his defective scholarship and tendentious conclusions."